Lab for Regenerative Materials

 What do we do?

-- We develop state-of-the-art high-resolution tools, which implement data-driven experimental approaches, for an in-situ/operando strucutral evolution investigation.
+- We develop data-driven experimental approaches, assisted by AI tools, for an in-situ/operando strucutral evolution investigation.

 -